 Activity: Triggering is possible only with high additional loads on a few very steep extreme slopes.
 Only a few small natural avalanches (sluffs) possible

-Off piste activities: Virtually no restrictions on off-piste & backcountry skiing
+Off-piste activities: Virtually no restrictions on off-piste and backcountry skiing

 |Hazard Rating 2/5 - Moderate|